Permits and Requirements

 Furthermore, adherence to city regulations can prevent costly fines, legal disputes, or even forced removal of the structure.
 Understanding and navigating these rules is essential to a smooth installation process and to ensure that your container house is safe, legal, and sustainable in the long term.

-About City Regulation
+About City Regulations

 You may have noticed, we often repeat this important fact.
 You MUST contact your municipality to confirm that you have permission to install your container house on your property.
 It is very rare to see a municipality restricting container houses in their town.
 It is basicly treated as a modular home.
 And as long as it follows all safety regulations, you will not have any issues installing it on your property